mustankap/Argubot/UI/README.md

 ## 📄 License

-MIT License - feel free to use this for your own sassy AI projects!
+MIT License - feel free to use this for your own interrupting AI projects!

 ## 🎉 Credits

-Built with ❤️ for maximum sass and AI-powered arguments!
+Built with ❤️ for maximum interruptions and AI-powered arguments!

 ---

-**Ready to argue?** Start the app and let S.A.S.S.Y tear apart your opinions! 🔥
+**Ready to argue?** Start the app and let Sir Interruptsalot tear apart your opinions! 🔥